 There are differences – and these differences are extremely significant!

 Foundation damp proofing is the process through which a liquid asphalt-based product is applied thinly to your foundation.
 Since there is no rubber, damp proofing does not provide any crack-bridging capabilities.
 Damp proofing done during the construction phase of a home aims to meet only the minimum building code standards and costs approximately $20-30 dollars to cover 100 feet of any foundation.
 Homes built prior to 1980 do not have the protection of damp proofing or water proofing, leading to the deterioration of their foundations.
 Although damp proofing protects from some dampness, it cannot withstand water penetration.

 Foundation waterproofing is a process that waterproofs and seals foundations by bridging cracks or faults caused by movement.
 RCC's commercial grade product, Hydro Guard, is used in our main waterproofing process.
 It is applied in a two-layer application method and costs $200-250 dollars to cover 20 feet.
 The usage of a commercial-grade waterproofing product allows RCC to guarantee 50-year protection against dampness and water penetration, unlike damp-proofing.

 NOTE: When waterproofing your home, be cautious of the products used to complete the work.
-Many contractors will promise water proofing, but use damp proofing products to reduce the cost of their materials.
+Many contractors and waterproofers will promise water proofing, but use damp proofing products to reduce the cost of their materials.

 Exterior Waterproofing Benefits